lehaSVV2009/java-trading-bot/README.md

 ### Potential improvements

-* Detect more basic algorithms and use algorithms that win these basic algorithms.
+* Detect basic algorithms and use algorithms that win these basic algorithms. e.g. same number, plus x opponent, plus x winner, average plus x, average winner plus x, average opponent plus x.
 * Detect opponent strategy (aggressive, patient, random) and use algorithms that win this strategy in most cases.
+* Don't place a bid that 2 times greater than initial mean bid.
 * Try to use genetic algorithm.
 * Train neural network with own observations.